 The key to optimal performance is having both robots work simultaneously.
 The Realtime Controller actively monitors the robots and the workspace to generate collision-free plans in real-time.
 With both robots being able to have safe, close movements the need for conventional interference zones is eliminated.
 The result is dramatically increased throughput, because robots are not needing to idle when the other is within the interference zone.

 The Upshot: How Much More Performance?

-For specific performance impact on how much performance was gained we ran four trials with each scenario.
-The table below shows the average performance from all the trials.
+For specific performance impact on how much performance was gained, we ran four trials with each scenario.
+The table below shows the average performance of all the trials.
 The Realtime Controller achieves a 74% higher performance than the single-robot baseline, whereas using interference zones achieves only 14% higher performance.